 - See a doctor: Seek medical help if you already have arthritis.
 The doctor may give treatment to minimize pain, reduce joint damage, and improve the quality of life.
 You could only achieve them through regular follow-ups and by following the recommended treatment.

 - Manage your weight: Losing the excess weight and maintaining a healthy weight could be helpful if you have arthritis.
 It can lower the stress on joints, especially the hips and knees.
 Being overweight may also increase the risk of having arthritis.
-According to the US CDC’s Prevalence of Arthritis and Arthritis-Attributable Activity Limitation Report 2016–2018, about 28.8% of adults who are obese experience arthritis.
+According to the US CDC’s Prevalence of Arthritis and Arthritis-Attributable Activity Limitation Report 2016–2018, about 28.8% of obese adults experience arthritis (19).

 - Stay active: Being physically active by engaging in exercises could relieve pain and improve your mood.
-It also decreases your chances of developing chronic conditions such as diabetes, hypertension, and heart disease.
+You may do a combination of different exercises, from aerobic workouts to strength training.
+Range of motion exercises, stretching, swimming, cycling, and walking can help maintain the flexibility and functionality of joints while increasing endurance.
+Strength training exercises, yoga, and pilates may help build muscles, stabilize joint supporting tendons, and improve overall physical strength (14).
+Exercising also decreases your chances of developing chronic conditions such as diabetes, hypertension, and heart disease.
 Speak to your doctor to know the safest postnatal exercises you can do to manage arthritis.

 - Improve your self-management skills: You may join a self-management education program to learn skills to manage arthritis.
 It could help you gain control over your health, manage pain and its symptoms, reduce stress levels, improve mood, and communicate better with your doctor (5).